hsloot/integratecpp/.github/CONTRIBUTING.md

 * Make your changes, commit to git, and then create a PR by running `usethis::pr_push()`, and following the prompts in your browser.
   The title of your PR should briefly describe the change.
 The body of your PR should contain `Fixes #issue-number`.

+* Update the documentation using `devtools::document()` and commit/push the
+  changes.

+* Run `lintr::lint_package()`, resolve all lints, and commit/push the changes.

 * For user-facing changes, add a bullet to the top of `NEWS.md` (i.e. just below the first header).
 Follow the style described in
   <https://style.tidyverse.org/news.html>.

-### Code style

-* New code should follow the tidyverse
-  [style guide](https://style.tidyverse.org).
-You can use the [styler](https://CRAN.R-project.org/package=styler) package to apply these styles, but please don't restyle code that has nothing to do with your PR.
+### Documenation and testing

 * We use [roxygen2](https://cran.r-project.org/package=roxygen2), with
   [Markdown syntax](https://cran.r-project.org/web/packages/roxygen2/vignettes/rd-formatting.html),
   for documentation.

 * We use [testthat](https://cran.r-project.org/package=testthat) for unit tests.
   Contributions with test cases included are easier to accept.

+### Code style

+* New code should follow the tidyverse
+  [style guide](https://style.tidyverse.org).
+Use `lintr::lint_package()` to
+  create an overview of all style-violations.
+You can use the [styler](https://CRAN.R-project.org/package=styler) package to apply these styles, but please don't restyle code that has nothing to do with your PR.

 ## Code of Conduct